How to Reduce Fleet Fuel Costs

 Your training should focus on fuel-efficient driving practices such as:

-Fleet vehicles spend a lot of time on the road, especially those used in long-haul operations.
+Trucks spend a lot of time on the road, especially those used in long-haul operations.
 Regular maintenance helps to prevent unexpected breakdowns that put drivers well behind schedule and pose potential safety risks.
 A well-maintained vehicle also runs more efficiently and consumes less fuel, leading to significant cost savings.

 Tire pressure is another simple but often overlooked maintenance area that directly impacts fuel consumption.
 Underinflated tires require more acceleration to achieve the desired speed, which burns extra fuel.

 A Fleet Telematics System (FTS) facilitates the exchange of information between vehicles and fleet managers.
-By providing more insight into a vehicle's operation and condition, these systems can help to reduce fleet fuel costs in several ways:
+By providing more insight into a truck's operation and condition, these systems can help to reduce fleet fuel costs in several ways:

 Trailer aerodynamics is another vehicle spec that affects fuel consumption.
 Attaching trailer skirts to the underbody can reduce fuel-wasting drag by preventing wind from reaching underneath during highway travel.
-If your fleet consists of older vehicles, installing a gap management device can often correct aerodynamics-related issues.
+If your fleet consists of older trucks, installing a gap management device can often correct aerodynamics-related issues.

-If you're ready to save more fuel, we can help.
-We offer a variety of fleet management solutions that can help your transportation company reduce fuel costs.
-We can provide advanced telematics to track your drivers' habits and monitor your vehicles' maintenance needs with an integrated fleet management platform.
-Contact us today to learn more about our telematics solutions and how they can benefit your business or request a product demo.
+Rand McNally Fleet offers a full complement of fleet management solutions that can help your transportation company reduce fuel costs.
+We can provide advanced telematics to track your drivers' habits and monitor your vehicles' maintenance needs.
+You'll save money on diesel fuel and experience improved fleet performance.